-The internationally renowned faculty who participate in the International Institute’s degree programs hold appointments throughout the university’s departments and professional schools.
-They enrich the Institute’s global and regional course offerings by leading travel study and education abroad programs.
+The internationally renowned faculty who serve as directors of the Institute's centers — and as chairs and professors of its academic programs — hold appointments throughout UCLA’s College of Letters and Science and professional schools.
+These faculty frequently enrich the Institute’s global and regional course offerings by leading travel study and education abroad programs.

 - More than 700 affiliated faculty spanning all disciplines